-200+ Awesome Gender-Neutral and Unisex Baby Names
+Unique Gender-Neutral and Androgynous Names

 Gender neutrality is definitely en vogue!
-Hip parents, celebrities, and people looking for something unique are turning to unisex baby names that they can use for their daughter or son.
+Hip parents, celebrities, and people looking for something unique are turning to unisex baby names they can use for their daughter or son.

-For most parents today, the choice to use a unisex name stems mostly from wanting to raise their child in a non-binary environment.
+For most parents today, the choice to use a unisex name stems mainly from wanting to raise their child in a non-binary environment.
 These parents don't want to impose stereotypes at such an early age because expected societal gender traits, such as playing with dolls if you're a girl or playing with cars if you're a boy, could limit a child's growth and force him/her into a predetermined societal mold.

 On the other hand, some parents choose family surnames and adapt them to be used as first names, like Kennedy or Reed, or they pick virtuous traits, like Honor or Justice, or a place, like Sidney, which can be used for either gender.

-Following are the coolest, most unique gender neutral baby names:
+Following are the coolest, most unique gender-neutral baby names:

 Top 10 Gender-Neutral Names